esketit-git/aSSL/README.md

-# aSSL Ajax SSL - end to end encryption with client side JavaScript & server side PHP
+# aSSL Ajax SSL - end to end encryption inbetween client side JavaScript & server side PHP

 aSSL implements technology similar to SSL over http.
 Embed in any http client / server application and provide end to end encryption without third party issuer. aSSL is in development and not ready for production.
 The files are a working demo.
 The goal of the project is to make the end to end encryption more secure, possibly even ID the server to the client without a certificate issuer.